denisecase/node-server/README.md

 - [About Node.js](https://nodejs.org/en/about/)

 ## Optional: Deployment

+Running a service from your machine isn't usually the best.
+(Why?)

+To make your service available, host it on a server running 24/7 (24 hours a day, 7 days a week).
+Explore Heroku for free, easy hosting.

 Heroku will host a server-side app for free.
 Install the Heroku command line interface (CLI).
 On Windows, use Git Bash to execute the commands - NOT PowerShell.
 Add an alias for 'heroku' in addition to 'origin'.